 Full details of the CCSBT CDS are available from the Resolution on the implementation of a CCSBT Catch Documentation Scheme (Updated October 2021).

-Some Members are attaching CCSBT CDS centralised tags to SBT.
+The majority of Members are using CCSBT CDS centralised tags to tag SBT.
 These tags are purchased through the CCSBT Secretariat and are distributed by each government to the relevant fishers.
 Instructions for attaching the centralised tags are provided below in 3 languages:

 The other main tags in operation are those used by Australia and Korea.
 Instructions for attaching the Australian tag are provided below:

 Monitoring of SBT Transhipments